 - No Zigbee smart home hub support

-While the larger Echo Show opts for an Intel Atom processor, the newer Echo Show 5 is based around a MediaTek chipset.
+While the larger Echo Show opts for an Intel Atom processor, the newer Echo Show 5 and 8 are based around a MediaTek chipset.
 There is a bit of lag with some commands and it is occasionally unknown whether Alexa has understood what you've said until several seconds later when the content you've asked for appears.
 Of course, this is also dependent on the quality of your connection – but we've been testing it on a decent network.

 The top of the Echo Show 5 has a standard selection of buttons and five microphones – there are two between the buttons on top of the unit.
 There's volume up/down as you'd expect, and just as with all other Echo devices there's a microphone (and camera) on/off button – but this is now augmented with a physical shutter that you can slide across the cover.